Skip to main content

 export default Button;

-2. Creates the styles Object: It creates the JavaScript object that you import, mapping your original class names to the new, unique ones.
+2. Creates the styles object that maps your original names to the hashed ones:

 {